Armenian Americans: Other communities

 Other sizable Armenian American communities exist in the Midwest and in the South, but in much smaller numbers than the Northeastern states and California.

 The early Armenian immigrants in Detroit were mostly laborers.
 In later decades, particularly since the 1960s, Middle Eastern Armenians immigrated to Michigan.
 The Armenian community has been described as "highly educated, professional and prospering".
 Today, they number about 22,000.
 Chicago's Armenians also first settled in the city in the late 19th century in small numbers, but it increased through the 20th century, reaching about 25,000 by today.
 As of 2003 more than 8,000 Armenian Americans lived in Washington, D.C.
 The Armenian Genocide Museum of America is also located in the capital.
 Since the turn of the century there been a trend towards an increase in number of Armenians living outside of traditional settlement areas.
 For instance, the number of Armenians in Nevada increased from 2,880 in 2000 to 5,845 in 2010, Florida from 9,226 to 15,856, and Texas from 4,941 to 14,459.

 The Pacific Northwest has a growing Armenian community as well, primarily centered around the Seattle Metropolitan area, which consists anywhere from 6,000 to 8,000 Armenian Americans, along with a church.
 Many of the Armenian Americans in Washington State immigrated to the area in the 1990s and have since established a sizable community, especially in and around the Eastside.

 The Salt Lake City, Utah area has about 2,000 Armenians.

+There is an Armenian community in Las Vegas.